Is My Axolotl Dead or Just in Deep Rest?

 The Most Common “Dead” Scenarios

-These specific situations cause 90% of owner panic:
+These specific situations cause a lot of owner panic:

-Scenario 1: “They laid on their side all day yesterday and didn’t move!”
+Scenario 1: “They laid on their side for hours and didn’t move.”

 Scenario 2: “Their gills aren’t moving at all!”